raviolli77/raviSiteBlogdown/content/post/2018-07-09-benchmarking-code-in-python.md

 date: '2018-07-09'
 slug: benchmarking-code-in-python
 categories: [python, datascience]
-tags: [python, benchmarking, pandas, numpy, ufunc]
+tags: [python, benchmarking, pandas, numpy, ufunc, datascience]
 ---

 When I first started programming I started to get the hang of `for-loops` and I basically applied them to everything that was iterable.
 Upon learning more about efficient coding for data science, I learned about vectorization (mostly through R and pySpark), so I wanted to showcase a simple case study as to when vectorization reigns supreme over `for-loops`.